Riib11/ProgrammingLanguages/Craft/notes.md

     Compute x #> 6

-Only `Define` headers may be used inside the `let`...`in` clause, and if they are left out they are implied, as they are in the example above.
+Only `Define` headers may be used inside the `let`,`in` clause, and if they are left out they are implied, as they are in the example above.

 #### `where`

-`where` clauses work in the same way as `let`...`in` clause, but with a different ordering.
-Ending an expression with `where` indicates that the clause following the `where` will be a temporary scope in following the same rules as a `let`...`in` that is accessable by the expression preceeding the `where`.
-Rewriting the example in `let`...`in` section,
+`where` clauses work in the same way as `let`,`in` clause, but with a different ordering.
+Ending an expression with `where` indicates that the clause following the `where` will be a temporary scope in following the same rules as a `let`,`in` that is accessable by the expression preceeding the `where`.
+Rewriting the example in `let`,`in` section,

     Define x := a + b + c
         where